wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ### Get attachments

-The following sample demonstrates how to get attachments using the Office.js.
+The following sample demonstrates how to get attachments using Office.js.

 Outlook add-ins can't pass the attachments of a selected item directly from the client.
 Instead, Outlook can return an OAuth 2.0 access token the add-in can use to call the Outlook REST APIs.

 ```javascript
 // Get attachments